UniversalDependencies/docs/_ps/feat/Reflex.md

 </tr>
 </table>

-Boolean feature of [pronouns](ps-pos/PRON) or [determiners](ps-pos/DET).
+Boolean feature of personal pronouns or determiners.
 It tells whether the word is reflexive, i.e. refers to the subject of its clause.

 ### <a name="Yes">`Yes`</a>: it is possessive